MrJeremyKhoo/KanMingBan/README.md

 Not written in C++/Java because there is no need for their abstract data types, there is essentially only one type data structure
 - There is a C++/Qt kanban [here](https://github.com/StefanoLusardi/Kanban)

+Not in python/JS runtime because there is no need for just-in-time compilation for a CRUD application
+- There is a python kanban [here](https://github.com/kitplummer/clikan)

-Out of all of them, this is the smallest and fastest.
+Out of all alternatives, this cli kanban is the smallest and fastest.

 ## Install

 1. **Download the Tarball**: Download the `tar.gz` file from relese tab